-I recommend using an ATMEGA328P based Arduino such as the Nano but other types of Arduino can be used.
-Some though, require slightly different controls.
+The dropController normally uses an Arduino that is based on the ATMega 328P chip, such as the Arduino Nano.
+Other Arduinos can be used but some require slightly different controls.
 For example, the Arduino Leonardo requires additional commands for serial communication to work.
 This control turns on the additional commands.